angular/angular/aio/content/guide/static-query-migration.md

 categorized into one of two buckets at compile time: "static" or "dynamic".
 This classification determined when query results would become available to users.

 - **Static queries** were queries where the result could be determined statically because the result didn't depend on runtime values like bindings.
-Results from queries sorted as static were available before change detection ran for that view (accessible in `ngOnInit`).
+Results from queries classified as static were available before change detection ran for that view (accessible in `ngOnInit`).

-- **Dynamic queries** were queries where the result could NOT be determined statically bec

-ause the result depended on runtime values (aka bindings).
-Results from queries sorted as dynamic were not available until after change detection ran for that view (accessible in `ngAfterContentInit` for content queries or
+- **Dynamic queries** were queries where the result could NOT be determined statically because the result depended on runtime values (aka bindings).
+Results from queries classified as dynamic were not available until after change detection ran for that view (accessible in `ngAfterContentInit` for content queries or
 `ngAfterViewInit` for view queries).

 For example, let's say we have a component, `Comp`.
 Inside it, we have this query: